Lonitch/hackerRank/README.md

-# hackerRank
+# Coding Challenges
- Solutions to challenges on Euler project, hackerRank, Leetcode and codeWar
+ Solutions to challenges on Euler project, hackerRank, Leetcode and codeWar.